• Skip to main content

 • Pasta Sauce – Spaghetti Sauce is super easy, meaty and hearty when made in an Instant Pot.
 It is flavorful and quick to prepare, but tastes like is has simmered on the stove all day.

 • Taco Sauce – Make your own taco sauce to use in a variety of Mexican dishes, such as tacos, burritos and taco salads.
-Ditch the store-bought version so you know EXACTLY what goes inside!
+Ditch the store-bought version so you know exactly what goes inside!

-Pesto With Pine Nuts Recipe
+Pesto Recipe Without Pine Nuts

 No ratings yet